zxphyrx/highway/app/views/overview/overview.md

 In the repository, create a file called JOURNAL.md - this will be where you keep track of your progress!
 Every single time you work on your project, you should jot down what you did and total hours spent. *Remember to commit the changes every time you work on it!*

-**Before you work on your Custom project, make a pull request to add your project URL to the [submissions.yml](https://github.com/hackclub/highway/blob/main/submissions.yml) file in the Highway GitHub repo.**
+**Before you work on your Custom project, make a pull request to add your project URL to the [submissions.yml](https://github.com/hackclub/highway/blob/main/submissions.yml) file in the Highway GitHub repo.
+Your project will appear in the [Gallery](/projects)!**

 It should look something like this: